 The Bachelor of Arts Degree in Mathematics has a three fold thrust: to ensure that all students acquire a solid background in the basics of analysis, algebra, and discrete mathematics; to ensure that students have a breadth of knowledge; and to ensure the flexibility of choice that allows students to tailor programs that meet their career goals.
 Additionally, students see their mathematics integrated into a larger, technologically intensive world.
 The degree requires from 39 to 40 credit hours of course work.

-1. (24-25 credits) The following courses are required of all mathematics majors.
+1. (24-25 credits) The following courses are required of all students seeking a Bachelor of Arts in Mathematics.

 |MATH 221||Calculus I||4 credits|